 Nomad Desktop environment

-Nitrux is another Ubuntu-based Linux distribution which uses a Nomad Desktop environment based on KDE Plasma 5 and Qt.
+Nitrux is another Ubuntu-based Linux distribution that uses a Nomad Desktop environment based on KDE Plasma 5 and Qt.

 Cinnamon Linux Desktop Environment

-The Cinnamon is wonderful Linux desktop environment that supports HiDPI displays, since its version 2.2.
-Cinnamon desktop environment based on the GNOME 3 and originally developed for Linux Mint.
-The user interface of the Cinnamon is some feels of windows XP or 7 interfaces.
+Cinnamon is wonderful Linux desktop environment that supports HiDPI displays, since version 2.2.
+Cinnamon desktop environment based on GNOME 3 and originally developed for Linux Mint.
+The user interface of Cinnamon is some feels of windows XP or 7 interfaces.

-Same like the Gnome the Cinnamon user need to scale the user interface to support the HiDPI displays.
-For scaling, the resolution in Cinnamon open the Preference setting and select General and change the settings.
-In the Cinnamon, the windows borders are correctly sized to support the HiDPi display which is not in the case of Xfce or Mate.
+Same to the Gnome the Cinnamon user needs to scale the user interface to support the HiDPI displays.
+For scaling, the resolution in Cinnamon opens the Preference setting and selects General, and changes the settings.
+In Cinnamon, the windows borders are correctly sized to support the HiDPi display which is not in the case of Xfce or Mate.

 Website Link to Download: http://developer.linuxmint.com/